Sign In

 What is it?

-When people think of earned media, its most common example is in regards to public relations.
+When people think of earned media, its most common example is in regard to public relations.
 In a broader context, earned media is any media coverage gained without any payment or transaction.
 Like Lindsay Kolowich Cox says in her article "Earned Media, Explained in 400 Words or Less, “You haven't paid for this media to be created -- the way you would for, say, an advertisement -- and therefore your actions alone "earned" you this attention.”

 Though inspired often by a story pitch or press release, earned media messages are spread through channels independent of you.